Port to GStreamer 1.x

 Linking CXX shared library libgstrsb-1.0.0.dylib Undefined symbols for architecture x86_64: "gst_rsb_control_init(_GstRsbControl*)", referenced from: _gst_rsb_control_get_type in gst_rsb_control.cpp.o "gst_rsb_src_base_init(_GstRsbSrcBase*)", referenced from: _gst_rsb_src_base_get_type in gst_rsb_src_base.cpp.o "gst_rsb_text_src_init(_GstRsbTextSrc*)", referenced from: _gst_rsb_text_src_get_type in gst_rsb_text_src.cpp.o "gst_rsb_audio_src_init(_GstRsbAudioSrc*)", referenced from: _gst_rsb_audio_src_get_type in gst_rsb_audio_src.cpp.o "gst_rsb_sink_base_init(_GstRsbSinkBase*)", referenced from: _gst_rsb_sink_base_get_type in gst_rsb_sink_base.cpp.o "gst_rsb_video_src_init(_GstRsbVideoSrc*)", referenced from: _gst_rsb_video_src_get_type in gst_rsb_video_src.cpp.o "gst_rsb_audio_sink_init(_GstRsbAudioSink*)", referenced from: _gst_rsb_audio_sink_get_type in gst_rsb_audio_sink.cpp.o "gst_rsb_video_sink_init(_GstRsbVideoSink*)", referenced from: _gst_rsb_video_sink_get_type in gst_rsb_video_sink.cpp.o ld: symbol(s) not found for architecture x86_64

-#9 Updated by J. Moringen over 6 years ago
+#9 Updated by J. Moringen almost 7 years ago

 (The following comment is based on the contents of the "gstreamer-1.0" branch at the time of writing)